abdevs25/Chill_Resting_APIs/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude] ChatGPT

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- UI refinement
+- QR encoding logic
+- Geological implementation
+- debugging support
+- documentation generation

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- Create a QR code generator that encodes user medical details into a URL"
+- "Help me overlay a QR code onto an uploaded image using HTML Canvas""
+- "Debug why the QR code is not displaying correct encoded data"

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** [Approximately 35%]

 **Human Contributions:**
 - Architecture design and planning